Affiliate links on Android Authority may earn us a commission. Learn more.

 5G not working

-Some Galaxy A53 owners face 5G network connectivity problems.
+Although we didn’t experience any during our review, some Galaxy A53 owners face 5G network connectivity problems.
 Despite the 5G icon showing at the top right corner, the phone doesn’t appear to have any data connection.

 - You can try resetting network settings.
 Go to Settings > General Management > Reset and tap on Reset network settings.
 Confirm your selection, enter your PIN or pattern, and tap on Reset.
 Keep in mind that this will also reset your Wi-Fi settings.